-The SmartDesign tool has a rich set of menu items, accessible from the right-click menu of a selected design object, for you to:
+The SmartDesign tool has a rich set of menu items.
+Right-click a design object to access the menu.

+- · Configure IPs

 - · Make connections between design objects

 - · Rename design objects

 - · Highlight design objects

-- Traverse up/down the hierarchy of instances
+- Traverse up or down the hierarchy of instances

 - · Assign attributes of pins/nets/buses.

-The list of available user actions varies with the design object.
+The list of the available user actions varies with the design object.
 Some actions are common to all objects, while other actions are unique to a design object (net/instances/pins/ports).